iftikhar8/thesis/chapters/applied/docs/applied.md

 ### Identifying areas of strong connectivity

-The strongest connectivity for all source regions occurred with geographically close settlement regions, although each source region along the NSW coast showed long tails of connectivity to the south (@fig:heatmap-all).
+The strongest connectivity for all source regions occurred with geographically close settlement regions, although each source region along the NSW coast showed long tails of connectivity to the south (@fig:heatmap-all; for connectivity matrix see Appendix C).
 In general, the larvae settled in highest numbers to their natal region, the exceptions being the regions Tweed, Port Macquarie, and Jervis Bay, whereas strong connectivity occurred with the regions directly to the north or south of the source region.
 Below Newcastle (Sydney to Eden), source regions had a more northward settlement, Ulladulla and Merimbula have limited connectivity to Tweed or Queensland, but this connectivity was weak and variable.
 The offshore areas of Lord Howe Island, and Elizabeth and Middleton (EM) reefs also mostly recruited from the natal regions and from each other, but both also connected to all regions along the NSW coastline and to Queensland, with the strongest connectivity to regions above Jervis Bay.
 The connectivity between Lord Howe, EM Reefs, and the NSW coastline, while weak, was bi-directional (@fig:heatmap-all).
 No connectivity was seen to occur to either Norfolk Island or New Zealand from any of the chosen source regions.

 ![The connectivity matrix of the mean proportional settlement (4th root) between source regions and settlement regions over the years (2004-2011).
 Regions are organised latitudinal from north to south with the exception of Lord Howe Island and Elizabeth and Middleton Reefs (EM Reefs) which are listed last.](chapters/applied/figs//heatmap-all.png){#fig:heatmap-all}